-Please note: Effective April 22, 2021, the abstract is no longer an attachment that counts in the page limit.
-The abstract is the standard form (SF) "Project Abstract Summary."
-Standard OMB-approved forms included in the workspace application package do not count in the page limit.
-If you use an OMB-approved form that is not included in the workspace application package for HRSA-22-094, it may count against the page limit.
+The abstract is no longer an attachment that counts in the page limit.
+Additionally, Indirect Cost Rate Agreement and proof of non-profit status (if applicable) do not count in the page limit.
+If you use an OMB-approved form that is not included in the workspace application package for HRSA-23-037, it may count against the page limit.
 Therefore, we strongly recommend you only use Grants.gov workspace forms associated with this NOFO to avoid exceeding the page limit.
-Indirect Cost Rate Agreement and proof of non-profit status (if applicable) do not count in the page limit.
-It is therefore important to take appropriate measures to ensure your application does not exceed the specified page limit.
-Any application exceeding the page limit of 80 will not be read, evaluated, or considered for funding.